 - Add half of the curd as well.

-- Add Ginger and garlic paste and cook for another 4-5 minute in medium flame until oil separates.
+- Add Ginger and garlic paste and cook for another 4-5 minutes in medium flame until oil separates.

 - Now add curd and mix thoroughly.

-- Add rest of the Turmeric Powder, Cumin Powder, Coriander Powder, and chili powder and cook for one more minute.
+- Add the rest of the Turmeric Powder, Cumin Powder, Coriander Powder, and chili powder and cook for one more minute.

 - Add salt as well